Cupping therapy: Methods

 Modern suction devices are sometimes used instead of the traditional cups.

+A cup massage is performed with medical cups, which have vacuum-sucking, thermochemical, and reflectory impact on the skin, hypoderm, muscles and nerves.

+A cup massage lasts 10 to 20 minutes and is accompanied with the feeling of warmth.
+It can be slightly uncomfortable to the patient.

+A cup massage can be performed on almost all areas of human body.
+Most often cup massage is used to massage back, chest, limbs, and even face.

 While details vary between practitioners, societies, and cultures, the practice consists of drawing tissue into a cup placed on the targeted area by creating a partial vacuum – either by the heating and subsequent cooling of the air in the cup or via a mechanical pump.
 The cup is usually left in place for somewhere between five and fifteen minutes.

 Cupping therapy types can be classified using four distinct methods of categorization.
 The first categorization system relates to "technical types" including dry, wet, massage, and flash cupping therapy.
 The second categorization relates to "the power of suction-related types" including light, medium, and strong cupping therapy.
 The third categorization relates to "the method of suction-related types" including fire, manual suction, and electrical suction cupping therapy.
 The fourth categorization relates to "materials inside cups" including herbal products, water, ozone, moxa, needle, and magnetic cupping therapy.

 Further categories of cupping were developed later.
 The fifth relates to areas treated including facial, abdominal, female, male, and orthopedic cupping therapy.
 The sixth relates to "other cupping types" that include sports and aquatic cupping.